illinois-cs241/assignment-docs/perilous_pointers.md

 }
 ```

-To complete Part 2, you must write `part2-main.c` so that it makes calls to all twelve functions in `part2-functions.c`, and such that each one prints out its "Illinois" line.
+To complete Part 2, you must write `part2-main.c` so that it makes calls to all eleven functions in `part2-functions.c`, and such that each one prints out its "Illinois" line.
 When running `./part2`, your output should look exactly like this:

 ```
 1: Illinois